-Certified Declaration of Financial Support on file in JSU Global.
+- Certified Declaration of Financial Support on file in JSU Global. - 5.
+Evaluation of all international transcripts.

-Once all required information is received by the Graduate Admissions office a transmittal packet is sent to the appropriate department for its decision.
+Once all required information is received by the Graduate Admissions office, the application is forwarded to the department committee for review.
+The committee members will send a recommendation to the Chair/Director then Dean.
 Graduate Studies receives a recommendation from the department and the College Dean or designee; applicants are notified by the Graduate Dean of the decision to admit, conditionally admit, or deny.
 An admission decision is valid for 12 months.
 Thereafter, the applicant should contact Graduate Admissions for readmission.